 Roof-only pole barn shades like hay barns and freestall barns collect far less wind than shops and other enclosed metal buildings.
 Because of this, the engineered size of rafters, columns, and footings is often controlled by the loads imparted by the self-weight of materials (dead loads), and anticipated construction loads (live loads).

 The combined force of dead and live loads creates a bending force which controls the rafter and column sizes.
 If column lines are not dictated by locations of stanchion lines and lanes, it is possible to minimize rafter sizes by calculating the most advantageous location of columns so that bending moments are balanced and minimized.
 This technique works well for hay barns and roof-only shades.

 Hay barns lend themselves well to optimized column spacing.
 However, this spacing is usually dictated by the width of hay bundles to be stored.
-In Central California, this is usually two trips of a full forklift, plus 1 or 2 feet of wiggle room.
+In Central California, this is usually two widths of a full forklift, plus 1 or 2 feet of wiggle room.

 Pole Building Plans